nicksnlp/arthunt/README.md

 5. Scraping data is saved into an external scraped_data.json, as a dictionary.
 If it is not present there, the new scraping is initiated (may take around 5 minutes to complete).
 6. "Scrape the WEB again" button on the loading page.
 Removes the data, initiates the new scraping process.
 If process succeeds, back-up data gets also updated.
 7. Old plot-files are deleted on restart and/or after new scraping initiated.
-8. Project is deployed on [nicksnlp.pythonanywhere.com](http://nicksnlp.pythonanywhere.com/).
+8. Project is deployed on [nicksnlp.pythonanywhere.com](http://nicksnlp.pythonanywhere.com/) -- DISABLED.
 9. Queries preprocessing added, that removes unknown words, "and"/"or" at the beginning or the end of a query, and separates brackets with spaces.
 10. Structure of the function self.search has been modified.
 11. Lemmatisation improved in search modes Relevance + Wildcard.